 And I’m shivering to death as more and more parts of my skin are taking by the very cold waters.
 Ohhhhh why am I doing this?
 Probably because I wanna beat my fears.
 And people tell you if you can’t beat it, do it scared.
 So there I was, being completely fearful and doing it anyway.
 I was crying and screaming inside and laughing on the outside but I thought it was still a funny thing to do: doing it.
 For the sake of experience, ladies and gentlemen.
 You might think I’m overreacting but honestly, though, I just can’t!
 Hahahahaha my bad.

 And after having a good time there, the drive going back to the port of Camiguin was quiet and charming.
 Everyone on that jeepney was silently watching the scenery outside.
-The lunch air to our faces was like a lullaby… I didn’t want to leave the island yet because I still haven’t “felt” it yet.
+The lunch air on our faces was like a lullaby… I didn’t want to leave the island yet because I still haven’t “felt” it yet.
 You know what I mean?
 But just like any trip, it was time to go.

 We rode back on a ferry and took a bus going back CDO and wasn’t that one of the saddest bus rides that I had?
-I’d say yup because I manage to create a “play this when you’re sad” playlist on spotify.
+I’d say yup because I manage to create a “play this when you’re sad” playlist on Spotify.
 All of my friends were sleeping and I found myself looking miles away like it was one of those “Maid in Manhattan” moments on a train.
 But I was on a bus in Misamis Oriental, which is weird!